38zo/zontact/readme.txt

 Yes.
 The floating button and modal are independent of your theme’s layout and work with virtually all WordPress themes.

 = Will you add more features? =
-Zontact is intentionally focused on simplicity.
-Future enhancements will prioritize usability, performance, and accessibility not feature bloat.
+Yes, but only where they make sense.
+New features are added thoughtfully to improve usability and flexibility, without introducing feature bloat or hurting performance.

 == Screenshots ==

-1. Floating contact button on the frontend (desktop view)
+1. Floating contact button on a website
-2. Accessible contact form modal open
+2. Accessible contact form modal open.
-3. Mobile view of the floating contact button
+3. Minimal settings Panel in the WordPress Admin
-4. Minimal settings panel in the WordPress admin
+4. Entries list showing submitted messages

 == Changelog ==